Water Service Installation for Homes & Businesses in the Alle-Kiski Valley

 1) Assessment & Planning

 We review your property layout, utility access, and interior connection points to map the most efficient path with minimal disruption.
-We also confirm pressure needs for homes, multi-unit buildings, and small businesses so the service is sized correctly.
+We also confirm pressure needs for homes, multi-unit buildings, and small businesses so the water service is sized correctly from day one.

 2) Precise Line Routing

 Using proven methods and the right materials for local conditions, we install the new service with attention to depth, protection, and straight, clean runs.
-We prioritize techniques that reduce excavation where feasible and keep your site safe and orderly during work.
+When excavation is required, our excavation team plans safe, controlled access and keeps your site orderly during work.

 3) Code-Compliant Connections

 Our licensed technicians make secure, leak-free connections with approved fittings and valves, and we ensure pressure-reducing devices are correctly set.
-We verify that your main shutoff is easy to access and clearly labeled.
+We verify that your main shutoff is easy to access and clearly labeled for future maintenance or emergency shutoffs.

 4) Testing, Flushing & Cleanup

-We pressure-test the new service, flush for clarity, and confirm healthy flow at fixtures.
+We pressure-test the new service, flush for clarity, and confirm healthy flow at fixtures throughout the building.
 Then we tidy the site—restoring trench lines and hardscape transitions as neatly as possible.

 Materials We Recommend (and Why)